nearform/fastify-elu-scaler/README.md

 $ docker build -t elu:latest .
 ```

+Make sure your Docker image is accessible from within your Kubernetes cluster.

 ## Deploy

 To deploy our application and scaler to Kubernetes we prepared some manifest files.